 In modern society, we are becoming increasingly desensitized to the feeling of stress.
 If you are a writer, freelancer, banker, or even a teacher, you know that tight work with deadlines, caffeine consumption, busy family schedules, being stuck in traffic and scrolling through the latest current affairs on social media, can all contribute to the body being stressed.

 Although it is difficult to avoid our stress in today’s fast-paced environment, the insidious effects that stress can have on our health means that it should be managed.

 Research shows that elevated cortisol levels (the hormone released when we are stressed) can put an extra load on the body and can have a serious impact on our mood, energy levels, physical and emotional health, immune and digestive function and overall quality of life.
 Not surprisingly, stress has been linked to chronic headaches, insomnia, high blood pressure, weight gain, heart issues, diabetes, skin conditions, asthma, depression, and anxiety.

 In order to manage our stress naturally, it’s important to prioritise activities that can actually reduce our stress.

 Making a conscious effort to distress and make time for relaxation should be just as important as going to the gym, eating healthy food and spending time with our loved ones.

 How to Manage Stress Naturally

 Here are 5 tips to start de-stressing today:

-1. Take a Bath – Heat supports the muscles and can also soothe the mind.
+1. Take a bath or warm shower – Heat supports the muscles and can also soothe the mind.
 Stock up on your favourite bath salts, get a bath pillow and decorate your bathroom with candles.
 Make time a few times a week to take a bath and unwind.
 If you don’t have a bath, find a local sauna or steam room and treat yourself.